deepset-ai/haystack-home/content/blog/announcing-studio/index.md

 ## What is deepset Studio?

 **deepset Studio** is the community version of deepset Cloud, the enterprise offering from the creators of Haystack.
-It allows users to visually construct and deploy Haystack AI [pipelines](https://docs.haystack.deepset.ai/docs/pipelines) for free.
+It allows users to visually construct and deploy Haystack [pipelines](https://docs.haystack.deepset.ai/docs/pipelines) for free.
 With an intuitive drag-and-drop interface, Studio simplifies the process of designing AI applications by combining Haystack’s core and core-integration [components](https://docs.haystack.deepset.ai/docs/components).
-Learn more about Studio [here](https://www.deepset.ai/blog/introducing-deepset-studio-visual-ai-builder).

 If you're a Haystack user, you'll feel right at home.
 You can visually connect the same components you use in code - streamlining your workflow and reducing development time.